achrafaourik/achrafaourik.github.io/index.md

 ---
 ### Financial Helper Bot
-Chatbot that is capable of creating bank accounts, checking their balance and performing transactions on these accounts.
+A chatbot that is capable of creating bank accounts, checking their balance and performing transactions on these accounts.
 It is also capable of doing other non-financial related tasks such as answering FAQ questions and chitchat with users.

 The architecture of the project is illustrated below:
 <img src="assets/graph_docker.jpg?raw=true" />